Shabber10/Welcome-To-Arcade-Classroom.../CCAI Frontend Integrations/Telephony Conversations Quiz.md

 - ✅ **Check that auto speech adaptation is enabled, then make sure the agent’s training phrases and entities contain the phrases the users are actually saying.**
 - ✅ **Configure a different Google speech model better suited for my use-case.**
 - ❌ Be patient.
 Google models will eventually adapt to my users’ speech and my use-case.
-- ❌ Enable call companions to offer users an alternative input method.
+- ✅ **Enable call companions to offer users an alternative input method.**
 - ❌ There’s nothing I can do without implementing my own speech recognition.
+- ✅ **Ensure that I collect alpha/numeric sequences (like 12345678 or ABCD1234) through form-filling.**
 ---

 ## Question 4